nhoffman/portfolio/content/pages/research.md

 Title: Academic and Clinical Activities
 page-order: 01

-Noah G. Hoffman, MD, PhD is an Associate Professor and Head of the Informatics Division of the Department of Laboratory Medicine and Pathology (DLMP) at the University of Washington in Seattle, WA.
-In this role he directs the staff responsible for maintaining the Laboratory Information System and physical computing infrastructure for the department.
-Dr. Hoffman also plays a direct role in the custom development of software and infrastructure supporting many facets of laboratory operations, data management, and clinical assays.

-Dr. Hoffman's primary research interest is in the development and application of bioinformatic tools to perform nucleic acid sequence-based identification of microbiota in both basic research and clinical settings.
-He is also co-director of the DLMP NGS Analytics
+Noah Hoffman, MD, PhD is an Associate Professor at the University of Washington and Head of the Informatics Division in the Department of Laboratory Medicine and Pathology.
+He also serves as the Specialty CMIO for Lab and Pathology services for UW Medicine.
+Dr. Hoffman has interests in software development to meet the operational and analytical needs of the clinical laboratory; laboratory data analytics; bioinformatics; and process improvement.
+As the Co-director of the NGS Analytics Laboratory, Dr. Hoffman helps to supervise the development of analytical pipelines and scientific computing infrastructure supporting clinical assays with data intensive or computational components.
+His research interests include the development and application of bioinformatic tools to perform nucleic acid sequence-based identification of microbiota in both basic research and clinical settings, including studies of the human microbiome.
-Laboratory: in this role, he supervises and advises on the development of bioinformatics pipelines and scientific computing infrastructure supporting clinical assays.

-Dr. Hoffman completed his MD and PhD in Microbiology and Immunology at the University of North Carolina, Chapel Hill in 2005, and completed residency training in Clinical Pathology at the University of Washington in 2008, where he has since remained in faculty roles.
+Dr. Hoffman received his undergraduate, MD, and PhD degrees from the University of North Carolina at Chapel Hill, where he studied HIV evolution.
+He performed his residency training in Clinical Pathology at the University of Washington.

 # Publications